2016 MLB thread. THE CUBS HAVE BROKEN THE CURSE! Chicago Cubs are your 2016 World Series champions

 Bryant and Baez both homered tonight.

-Now Theo tryin to pull from Oakland's system. :lol:
+Now Theo tryin to pull from Oakland's system. :lol

-This man does not **** around. :pimp:
+This man does not **** around. :hat

 A ton of players are getting thrown in now.
 The A's late scratched three other players plus Russell.
 I'm reading it's a three team trade.